 The COVID-19 crisis has caused a dramatic upheaval in schooling and exacerbated existing inequities in education.
-For school leaders, new responsibilities now include supporting teachers in the transition to remote and hybrid learning, maintaining a cohesive school community through online platforms, and navigating this new learning landscape.
+For school leaders, new responsibilities now include supporting teachers as they return to in person learning following a year of remote and hybrid instruction, reestablishing and building a cohesive school community, and navigating this new learning landscape.
 All this while minimizing learning losses for students and creating professional growth opportunities for staff.

 Though these challenges are new, the knowledge and skills it takes to confront them come from a repertoire of key principles that the most effective organizational leaders have always had at their disposal.
 Effective leadership, however, is not only about possessing requisite knowledge and skills.
 It is also about leveraging essential knowledge and skills ‘in the moment’ to make the right decisions when faced with complex, pressing problems, the solutions to which are often high stakes.
 The latter is more likely to be accomplished when leaders have a collegial community of support and learning.
 The School Leaders of Color Organizational Development Collaborative is a live online workshop series and affinity network for leaders of color in the education sector to deepen their understanding, share insights, and tackle real-time practice problems related to the key organizational development principles involved in effective school leadership.

 Led by HGSE professor Ebony N. Bridwell-Mitchell, an expert in organizational leadership, this program provides a space for PreK-12 school leaders, particularly leaders of color, to gain peer support and expert guidance to solve real-time problems of practice in their respective schools.
 The interactive series encourages participants to work collaboratively with a cohort of colleagues as they experience three kinds of learning opportunities: